Used People: Accolades

 Marcello Mastroianni was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and Shirley MacLaine was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy.
 The Casting Society of America nominated Mary Colquhoun for the Artios Award for Best Casting for a Dramatic Feature Film.

-Home video release
+Home media

-Despite being distributed by 20th Century Fox on its initial release in 1992, the film was put on DVD on March 22, 2011, by Warner Home Video as part of their Warner Archive Collection.
+Initially distributed by 20th Century Fox on its initial release in 1992, Warner Home Video released a DVD on March 22, 2011, as part of the Warner Archive Collection.